Posted on Tuesday, June 4th, 2024 at 9:00 am

 Divorce brings significant changes and challenges to every aspect of your life.
 When you or your soon-to-be ex-spouse also has a long-term disability, the situation becomes even more complex.
 Long-term disability (LTD) benefits can represent a substantial asset and source of income, raising questions about property division, alimony, and child support.

-If you are going through a divorce and LTD is involved, you need to understand your rights and options.
-While laws vary by state, a seasoned long-term disability lawyer can provide the information you need.
+If you are going through a divorce and LTD is involved, you must understand your rights and options.
+While laws vary by state, a seasoned Philadelphia long-term disability insurance lawyer can provide the necessary information.
 In the meantime, here are some key points to consider as you work through how long-term disability and divorce intersect.

 In many states, assets acquired during the marriage are considered marital property subject to division in a divorce.
 This can include long-term disability insurance policies and benefits paid out during the marriage.
 If the disabled spouse has an employer-sponsored group policy, the portion of benefits earned while married may be on the table for distribution between spouses.